pixiez/temoa/README.txt

-This branch, energysystem_process, is the current "main" branch of the Temoa Project.
+This branch, elastic_demand, is the current "main" branch of this fork of the  Temoa Project.
 The four subdirectories are:

 1. temoa_model/